hisaylama/ATR-FTIR-Data-Hyperspectra-Viewer-in-Matlab/README.md

 # ATR-FTIR-Data Hyperspectral Viewer

-Write the Hypersp[ectral Viewer in the Matlab command window.
+To run the Matlab viewer, write the Hypersp[ectral Viewer in the Matlab command window.